Mark Zuckerberg in his dorm room, circa 2003

 What if da Vinci had built that flying machine he was always rambling on about?
 What if Tesla got the upper hand over Edison and gave us all free energy?
 What if Harry Lewis had invented Facebook in 1997?

-Up until a couple days ago, that last one wasn’t a question alternate-historians had spent much time with.
+Up until a few years ago, that last one wasn’t a question alternate-historians had spent much time with.
 But thanks to revelations in an obscure blog post, it might be time to start pondering a massively different course social media came close to taking.

-In a post on his blog on Friday, Lewis copy/pasted a fascinating 1997 email back-and-forth with a top university administrator about the burgeoning “on-line facebooks” that some of the undergraduate houses were creating (one can only imagine the pages’ chilling HTML formatting).
+In a post on his blog in February of 2012, Lewis copy/pasted a fascinating 1997 email back-and-forth with a top university administrator about the burgeoning “on-line facebooks” that some of the undergraduate houses were creating (one can only imagine the pages’ chilling '90s HTML formatting).

 Quoth the administrator in the opening missive, dated October 6, 1997: